Remember when your mom used to tell you to do something, but never gave you a good answer WHY you were supposed to do it?

-A similar concept is this whole craze of having Octa-core CPU’s that are in so many devices these days.
-What you’ve really got is four cores that are high-performance and four cores that are low-power.
+A similar concept is this whole craze of having Octa-core CPUs that are in so many devices these days.
+What you’ve got is four cores that are high-performance and four low-power cores.

 You won’t use them at the same time.
 It’s all marketing hype.

 If you like the tech behind it, there’s a whitepaper from ARM that goes into more detail.